Is Having a Few Chickens Something You’re Considering?

 Upkeep and What to Expect

 Every morning I spend about 10-15 minutes tending to my birds.
 I use a pooper scooper, pick up the droppings from the nest box and coop, fluff up the pine shavings, fill the drinker, collect eggs, and…. that’s it.
 Once a week the coop gets fresh pine shavings and the feeder is refilled.
-My birds free roam during the day on our property, however, if they were confined to a coop, a more rigorous cleaning regiment would be inevitable.
+My hens have a large turn-out space attached to the coop, however, if they were confined to a coop 24/7, a more rigorous cleaning regiment would be inevitable.